smurthys/smurthys.github.io/index.md

 I am a technologist, researcher, and educator.
-The biography page has more detail.
-CV and references provided when necessary.
+The [biography page](biography) has more detail.
+CV and references available on request.

 #### Affiliations